Pregnancy and Postpartum

 Becoming a parent represents a moment of profound change: “I am the same person I was before, and yet I am fundamentally different”.

-I am a psychological counsellor, trained in the UK and USA, who specializes in work with parents and their infants in the postpartum period.
+I am a counsellor, trained in the UK and USA, who specializes in work with pregnant women and parents and their infants in the perinatal period.
 I work with parents regardless of gender, sexuality or family composition.

 THIS IS NOT WHAT i EXPECTED

-The transition to parenthood is a period of major change and adjustment.
+The transition to pregnancy and then parenthood is a period of major change and adjustment.
 Moving from being an individual to a parent of a dependent baby can stir up feelings of loss, anxiety and responsibility.

-In many cultures, new parents are surrounded by an idealized view of parenthood which involves self-sacrifice and unadulterated joy.
-There is little room for more complex feelings in relation to becoming a parent, such as sadness, resentment or anger.
+In many cultures, pregnant women and new parents are surrounded by an idealized view of parenthood which involves self-sacrifice and unadulterated joy.
+There is little room for more complex feelings in relation to this period, such as sadness, resentment or anger.
 Without making space to acknowledge these feelings, parents can be left feeling guilty and ashamed, and as if they are ‘bad’ parents.

 FEELINGS OF DEPRESSION AND ANXIETY